 The Desert area was one of my favourites and proved popular as it was very busy, so unfortunately we didn’t stay long in there.
 In this area features caves to walk through, an area suitable for non-walkers, fossil exploring, animal statues and a quiet reading corner.
 The pretend caves were lovely and cosy, child-sized and had interactive statues and boxes to explore along the walks and on the floor.

 There is so much to explore in this area alone but my son was getting tired and fussy as it was quite busy we had to move on.
 We missed two areas of the garden, but I’m sure we will go back next time.
 We went to “the bedroom” next which had a really impressive infinity-mirror starlight room, cupboards to open and a dress up room.
 We went downstairs which led us to our favourite gallery, “living and working together”.

-The living and working gallery is roeplay paradise and I wish we had started in this gallery first rather than the soundspace and garden.
+The living and working gallery is roeplay paradise and I wish we had started in this gallery first rather than the soundspace and garden, just so we could have spent more time in there.
 It was more suited to my sons age (14 months) and we could have spent all day just in this gallery alone.
 He explored pretend kitchens, bathrooms, living room, garage (with amazing cars and a working car wash!), a marks and Spencer’s shop which was a direct replica!
 With tills, trolleys and shopping baskets (amazing), a post office, building site, and a Halifax bank (with security cameras, a bank volt, cash machines and cheques to stamp).
 I was really impressed by how high quality everything was.